Welcome to TucsonHummingbirds.com!

 We also have a few large Mexican bird of paradise shrubs that are worthwhile targets for hummingbird photography, although the two largest plants at the bottom of our driveway are intertwined with a mesquite tree.
 They flower off and on over the entire spring and summer, and tend to overlap nicely with the salvia (so I will shift from plant to plant over the course of the day, depending upon which one has the best light).

 Tucson is warm enough for the hummingbirds to stay put over the winter as long as hummingbird feeders are continuously available.
-I keep three feeders out year-round, all on the back side of our house.
+I keep four feeders out on the back side of our house and a triple feeder in front.
 The hummers are quite territorial about access to the feeders during the breeding and nesting season, although their territorialism subsides as summer turns into fall, and Sep-Dec it is common to find multiple species and several males of the same species visiting the feeder at the same time (pasting a couple of examples, below).
-This does NOT happen Jan-Apr.
+This does not generally happen Jan-Apr.

 When setting up for the hummingbird photo-shoots, the “sweet spot” is 12-15 feet away from the flowers (the minimal focal distance for the Tamron 150-600mm lens is about 8ft).
 At 12-15 feet, the subject – bird and flower combo – will basically fill the viewfinder.
 At 8 feet, I have to zoom out a bit to avoid losing portions of the wings or tail.
 The distance to subject is an important set-up issue for the penstemon, Mexican bird of paradise, and salvia images, while the ocotillos are tall enough that it would be rare to be less than 12 feet away.
 Somewhat serendipitously I have discovered that it is nice to have variable backgrounds, including out-of-focus tufts of grasses and a granite boulder along our driveway (check out the images in the “Costa’s” gallery), as well as green Texas Ranger plants as backgrounds for the penstemon in front of our dining room window.
 The ocotillo photos generally have nice blue backgrounds, as I am shooting up into our sunny Tucson skies.